 Tibet-Nepal Border Still Closed

-Despite local media in Tibet saying that the Tibet Nepal overland border would reopen in the summer of 2016, the border remains closed indefintely.
+Despite local media in Tibet saying that the Tibet Nepal overland border would reopen in the summer of 2016, the border remains closed indefinitely.
 Mid-summer flooding and rockslides in 2016 have severely damaged roads in Nepal near the Tibet border.
 It is impossible to say when this overland border crossing will reopen.
+I expect the border to remain closed until spring or summer 2017.
 For more details on the Tibet Nepal border situation, please read the following link: Tibet-Nepal Border Still Closed

 Lhasa-Gyantse-Shigatse and Central Tibet